agda/agda/doc/user-manual/language/cubical.lagda.rst

-While path types are great for reasoning about equality they don't let us transport along paths between types or even compose path, which in particular means that we cannot prove the induction principle for paths yet.
-In order to remedy this we also have a builtin (generalized) transport operation and homogeneous composition.
+While path types are great for reasoning about equality they don't let us transport along paths between types or even compose path, which in particular means that we cannot yet prove the induction principle for paths.
+In order to remedy this we also have a builtin (generalized) transport operation and homogeneous composition operations.
 The transport operation is generalized in the sense that it lets us specify where the operation is the identity function